 Parents don’t often expect that their baby will need special care when they are born, but some babies do.
 Those who are born early (premature) or have health problems might need to spend some time in the neonatal intensive care unit (NICU), where they can receive special care from nurses and specialists.

-One in 10 pregnancies in the United States results in a preterm birth (a pregnancy that ends before 37 weeks), according to the Centers for Disease Control and Prevention(CDC).
-Prematurity and low birth weight is the second leading cause of death in infants during the first year of life, and is the leading cause of infant death for African-American babies.
+One in 10 pregnancies in the United States results in a preterm birth (a birth before 37 weeks of pregnancy), according to the Centers for Disease Control and Prevention(CDC).
+These babies often need a stable environment while they grow and mature.

 The American Academy of Pediatrics (AAP) warns that premature infants have a higher risk for health problems, including: